dinesh6752/low-battery-notifier/README.md

 # low-battery-notifier

 ## description
-	A simple python script to force me to plug in my laptop.If battery capacity is less than 40%,it will notify and suspend unless it is plugged in within few minutes
+	A simple python script to force me to plug in my laptop.
+If battery capacity is less than 40%,it will notify and suspend unless it is plugged in within few minutes

 ## Platform